 “There is nothing more powerful than a patient’s own story,” said Lorraine Stiehl, Chief Executive Officer of American Liver Foundation.
 “We need better treatments, lower cost prescriptions, protections for living donors, increased public awareness and investment in research and none of that will happen without your voice.”

-With fatty liver disease on the rise it is expected to be the leading cause of liver transplants by 2025, yet most people are unaware they even have it.
+With fatty liver disease (now called steatotic liver disease or SLD) on the rise it is expected to be the leading cause of liver transplants by 2025, yet most people are unaware they even have it.
 Liver cancer is the most rapidly growing cause of cancer deaths in the U.S. Liver cancer death rates have more than doubled since 1980.

 Fatty liver disease has become the most common form of childhood liver disease in the U.S., more than doubling over the past 20 years, partly because of the increase in childhood obesity.
 Studies estimate that 5% to 10% of children have fatty liver disease.